Tuggar’s undiplomatic dig at Bala Mohammed – The Sun Nigeria

 By Dahiru Musa

-The above has been recalled against the background of a recent news story in which Nigeria’s Ambassador to Germany, His Excellency Yusuf Maitama Tuggar was reported to have criticised the Bauchi State Governor, Senator Bala Mohammed, over the on-going Government House project, in Bauchi.
+The above has been recalled against the background of a recent news story in which Nigeria’s Ambassador to Germany, His Excellency, Yusuf Maitama Tuggar, was reported to have criticised Bauchi State Governor, Senator Bala Mohammed, over the on-going Government House project in Bauchi.

 Let us state from the outset that anybody has the constitutional right to criticise any government activity.
-And for an ambassador, such a right assumes greater significance because as a widely travelled person, he is expected to show knowledge, decorum and a sense of balance.
-It is regrettable that, the Ambassador failed tqo demonstrate any of these qualities in the report under reference.
+And for an ambassador, such a right assumes greater significance because, as a widely travelled person, he is expected to show knowledge, decorum and a sense of balance.
+It is regrettable that the ambassador failed to demonstrate any of these qualities in the report under reference.

-In the story, published by The Mail News Online on August 9, 2021, Ambassador Tuggar who had twice run for Governor of the state and failed, was quoted as saying: “At this period of economic meltdown, it is not advisable for one to construct accommodation for the governor and his family because things are being managed.
+In the story, published by The Mail News Online on August 9, 2021, Ambassador Tuggar, who had twice run for governor of Bauchi State and failed, was quoted as saying: “At this period of economic meltdown, it is not advisable for one to construct accommodation for the governor and his family because things are being managed.
 As a common man can manage his livelihood, the same should apply to the governor.”
 Great thinking.

-By hinging his claim on the erroneous basis that, Bala Mohammed is deploying the state’s resources on the Government House rather than on empowerment of the youth, the Ambassador committed a fallacy that can only be explained by his absence from home.
+By hinging his claim on the erroneous basis that Bala Mohammed is deploying the state’s resources on the Government House rather than on empowerment of the youth, the ambassador committed a fallacy that can only be explained by his absence from home.
 But before looking at the giant developmental steps recorded in the two years and three months of Bala Mohammed’s tenure, it is important to clarify the issue of the Government House.
-First, the Government project is not a personal project.
-Like all his predecessors.
-Once his tenure abates, Bala Mohammed will leave the Government House for his successor.
-Besides, anyone familiar with the Bauchi State Government House would notice the extreme shortage of accommodation that has rendered the many a senior government functionary ineffective.
-Thus, one compelling reason was to provide a conducive environment for the Government House personnel and to make for synergy of the Administration.
-It will interest Ambassador Tuggar and his ilk that the Government House as planned has accommodation for even junior staff serving in it.
-It is therefore cheap blackmail to suggest that it was for self-aggrandisement that Governor Bala Mohammed embarked on the project to give Bauchi State a Government House that is both aesthetically appealing and functionally up to date.
+First, it is not a personal project.
+Like all his predecessors, once his tenure ends, Bala Mohammed will leave the Government House for his successor.
+Besides, anyone familiar with the Bauchi State Government House would notice the extreme shortage of accommodation that has rendered many a senior government functionary ineffective.
+Thus, one compelling reason was to provide a conducive environment for Government House personnel and to make for synergy of the administration.
+It would interest Tuggar and his ilk that the Government House as planned has accommodation for even junior staff serving in it.
+It is, therefore, cheap blackmail to suggest that it was for self-aggrandisement that Gov. Bala Mohammed embarked on the project to give Bauchi State a Government House that is aesthetically appealing and functionally up to date.

 Now, to the issue of people empowerment.
-Tuggar deserves to be congratulated for his new-found expertise in people empowerment which, according to him, was achieved through travels.
-President Muhammadu Buhari deserves our gratitude for exposing our brother and compatriot to global practices which he now flaunts before us in the manner of the soldiers who returned from the World War 11.
-But long before Tuggar’s encounter with people empowerment, Bala Mohammed, as a top federal civil servant, senator, minister of the Federal Republic of Nigeria and Governor of Bauchi State had not only been schooled in it (just as Tuggar has recently done) but indeed practiced it.
+Tuggar deserves to be congratulated for his newfound expertise in people empowerment, which, according to him, was achieved through travels.
+President Muhammadu Buhari deserves our gratitude for exposing our brother and compatriot to global practices, which he now flaunts before us in the manner of the soldiers who returned from World War II.
+But long before Tuggar’s encounter with people empowerment, Bala Mohammed, as a top federal civil servant, senator, minister of the Federal Republic of Nigeria and governor of Bauchi State had not only been schooled in it (just as Tuggar has recently done) but indeed practiced it.
 We need not go outside Bauchi State to confirm this.

-If His Excellency, Ambassador Tuggar had cared to find out, beneficiaries of the 1000 tricycles or the 154 beneficiaries of Sharron cars (taxi) given out by Bala Mohammed would have advised him to return to Germany rather than derail Governor Bala Mohammed’s focus on the youth.
-The same goes for the 2000 youths who have undergone training on modern agricultural techniques.
-Not to talk about the many women, young and old, whose lives have been positively affected by the empowerment initiatives of the Governor and his wife.
+If His Excellency, Ambassador Tuggar, had cared to find out, beneficiaries of the 1,000 tricycles or the 154 beneficiaries of Sharon cars (taxi) given out by Bala Mohammed would have advised him to return to Germany rather than derail Gov. Bala Mohammed’s focus on the youth.
+The same goes for the 2000 youths who have undergone training in modern agricultural techniques, not to talk about the many women, young and old, whose lives have been positively affected by the empowerment initiatives of the governor and his wife.

 Tuggar must have spoken out of understandable ignorance when he gave the impression that Bala Mohammed’s empowerment programmes lacked sustainability or that he did not follow the Chinese dictum of teaching someone how to farm instead of issuing out handouts.
 At any rate, what is wrong with handouts?
 Is that not the import of the social safety nets in European countries?
 Or Tuggar’s foreign expedition has not yet identified that?